Find Grad Schools

 21 Yearly Graduations

 Pennsylvania State University - Main Campus comes in at #20 on our list of the most popular colleges offering master's degrees in child development.
 Each year, around 0 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
 During the most recent year for which we have data, 21 people received their master's degree in child development from Penn State University Park.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 73% were women.
-Those who complete their master's degree in child development at Pennsylvania State University - Main Campus make a median salary of 50,014.
+Of these students, 78% were women and 33% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to child development that offer master’s degrees.